mingzheruan/Notebook/Algorithm -- laioffer/Elementary Class.md

 #### Memory spaces in a java program: Stack and Heap

-+ Stack: In computer science, a call stack is a stack data structure that stores information about the active subroutines of a computer program(stack frame).
++ **Stack**: In computer science, a call stack is a stack data structure that stores information about the active subroutines of a computer program(stack frame).
 This kind of stack is also known as an execution stack, program stack, ccontrol stack, run-time stack, or machine stack, and is often shortened to just "the stack"

-+ Heap: Java objects reside in an area called the heap.
++ **Heap**: Java objects reside in an area called the heap.
 The heap is created when the JVM starts up and may increase or decrease in size while the application runs.(The heap is not same a heap(tree). )